Ode to Joy (Wilco album)

-Ode to Joy is the eleventh studio album from American indie rock band Wilco, released on October 4, 2019, on dBpm Records.
+Ode to Joy is the eleventh studio album by the American rock band Wilco, released on October 4, 2019, by dBpm Records.
 The release has received positive reviews.

 Recording and release

 Wilco recorded the album in their Chicago studios in early 2019; on July 16, they announced the album, released lead single "Love Is Everywhere (Beware)", and announced tour dates.
 The live performances break a two and a half year hiatus for the band from touring and a year off in general.
 "Everyone Hides" was released as the album's second single on September 17, 2019.
+"Everyone Hides" was previously recorded by Jeff Tweedy's side project Tweedy for the 2014 film St. Vincent, starring Bill Murray and Melissa McCarthy.
 The album was recorded by taking simple song sketches from singer Jeff Tweedy, recording them in the studio with drummer Glenn Kotche, and then introducing the rest of the band to flesh out the musical ideas.